Workers Compensation Lawyers Cairns

 It is important to understand the difference been making a claim to WorkCover for statutory compensation and making a common law claim.
 The statutory benefits claim is accepted by WorkCover as a matter of course, except in exceptional circumstances.

-In Queensland, it is compulsory for all businesses to have workers compensation insurance through WorkCover.
+In Cairns and the rest of Queensland, it is compulsory for all businesses to have workers compensation insurance through WorkCover.
 If you have been injured at work and make a claim, WorkCover will generally cover your medical expenses and help cover your wage for a limited period when you are unable to work.
 Even if the injury at work was the worker’s fault, every worker is entitled to claim through WorkCover.

 Statutory compensation benefits through WorkCover will usually pay you between 75% and 85% of your wage, depending on the amount of time you are unable to work.
 These benefits are only paid for a limited period.
 At the end of the period, you will be given a “whole person impairment assessment”, which is done by WorkCover doctors who review the nature and extent of your injuries, and the impact they have had on you, to determine a percentage rating.
 Following this assessment, a Notice of Assessment will be issued which generally includes a statutory lump sum offer from WorkCover.